pd-projects/hugo-puredata.info/content/objects/atan2.md

 arguments:
   float: initialize value of right inlet (default 0).
 inlets:
-  2nd:
-    float: value to the right side of operation. float - input value to given function.:
+  1st:
     bang: output the operation on the previously set values.
     float: value to the left side of operation and output.
+  2nd:
+    float: value to the right side of operation.
 outlets:
   1st:
     float: the result of the operation.